 This procedure is used by a 5GMSd Client to establish a DASH session via the M4d interface.
 In order to establish such a session, the 5GMSd AS shall host an MPD as defined in ISO/IEC 23009-1 [32] or TS 26.247 [4] and the MPD URL is known to the 5GMSd Client typically using M8d.

+The Media Player may use multiple access networks available on the UE to connect to a reference point M4d service location on the 5GMSd AS.

 The Media Player receives an MPD URL from the 5GMSd-Aware Application through M7d by methods defined in clause 13.
 The Media Player shall send an HTTP GET message to the 5GMSd AS including the URL of the MPD resource.
 On success, the 5GMSd AS shall respond with a 200 (OK) message that includes the requested MPD resource.

 Additional procedures for reactions to different HTTP status codes are provided in TS 26.247 [4], clause A.7 and ISO/IEC 23009-1 [32] clause A.7.